nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 `1000`, it is recommended to start with high User ID numbers e.g. `10000000`. `ids` technically supports 2 billion `ids`.

+### Admin Group

+The admin group has special significance.
+If a user's `primary_group` is admin they will be able to access the jupyterhub admin page.
+The admin page allows a user to stop user's servers and launch a given user's server and impersonate them.

 ## Provider Infrastructure

 Finally, comes the Kubernetes infrastructure deployment.
 Although